Pediatric Dentistry Observership Program

 - Official dental school transcript with documentation of class rank, if available

-- National Board Scores Part I if available (official Dean's or Registrar's letter is acceptable)
+- National Board Scores Part I or the INBDE if available (official Dean's or Registrar's letter is acceptable)

 - Letter of recommendation from the pediatric dentistry predoctoral program director